The Breakfast Club & Grill

 A few things things that scream America: the 4th of July, Super Bowl Sunday, and Cinnamon Toast Crunch.
 Also, any John (Cougar) Mellencamp song—specifically “Jack and Diane” or “Pink Houses”.
 The Breakfast Club, a small restaurant on the quiet intersection of Hubbard and Noble St., is a living, breathing version of “Pink Houses.”

-Literally speaking, The Breakfast Club is a small pink house, but it's not just the facade that reminds us of the song.
-"Pink Houses" was inspired by an old guy sitting on his tiny front porch in the middle of nowhere Indiana as the rest of the world passed him by.
+Literally speaking, The Breakfast Club is a small house with a pink awning, but it’s not just the facade that reminds us of the song.
+“Pink Houses” was inspired by an old guy sitting on his tiny front porch in the middle of nowhere Indiana as the rest of the world passed him by.
 The Breakfast Club feels similarly stuck in time.
 You walk inside and immediately think this place would be better situated in a small town outside of the city, whether in Illinois, Indiana, Wisconsin, or Michigan.

-But The Breakfast Club proves there's nothing wrong with simplicity, because that's what makes it reliable.
-We can count on it the same way we can count on America's ability to keep making ridiculous cereals and drug-inspired rockstars.
+But The Breakfast Club proves there’s nothing wrong with simplicity, because that’s what makes it reliable.

 Two eggs, home fries, toast, and add your choice of meat.
 America, oh ya.